wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-code-samples.md

 Contribute to our samples on GitHub: [Windows Azure Active Directory Samples and Documentation](https://github.com/AzureADSamples).

-## Web Browser to Web Application
+## Web Browser to Web Site

-These samples show how to write a web application that directs the user’s browser to sign them in to Azure AD.
+These samples show how to write a web application that directs the userâs browser to sign them in to Azure AD.